coprolit/rpg-rules/skills.md

 `Tech Modification` - Skill used for repairing, modifying, altering, neutralizing and bypassing.
 Locks and traps of various difficulty levels may be represented by appropriate subtractions from this roll (determined by the GM).

-`Tech Construction` - Skill used to design and construct, and analysing technological constructs.
+`Tech Construction` - Skill used to design and construct, and analyzing devices or programs.